rlite-project/RLite/README.md

 Here we are subclassing the `Qwen2ForCausalLM` from `transformers` to reuse its forward implementation.
 We also subclass `rlite.nn.HuggingFaceFsdp2TrainModule`, which is basically a `torch.nn.Module` that further implements

-1. serialization of the module, so that this module can be send/receive using `ray`;
+1. serialization of the module, so that this module can be sent/received using `ray`;
 2. necessary interfaces (e.g., get the checkpoint path) for materializing and training the module on the cluster.

-> **_NOTE:_** In `rlite`, we use `rlite.nn.BaseTrainModule` as the carrier for user-defined logics.
+> **_NOTE:_** In `rlite`, we use `rlite.nn.xxxTrainModule` as the carrier for user-defined logics.
 Such modules **must** be initialized on torch's meta device to ensure efficient module transfer between processes (i.e. ray actors).
 This enables algorithm-computation decoupling, allowing users to focus on algorithms only (writing `nn.Module`s). `rlite` will handle everything else.

 > **_NOTE:_** `on_weights_materialized` is an important hook for operations that are expected to happen after the module is materialized on GPUs.
 For example, this is useful for optimizer and LR schedulers.
 You don't need to implement this hook if your module does not need to be optimized, e.g. reference model in PPO.